 3. Evidence of Photo ID

 In addition to the general requirements for membership:

 - You must have completed all requirements of Steps 1 & 2

 - You must be eligible to work in Canada to complete Step 3

 - Note: A positive Credential Document Review does not guarantee a SSMLT license

 CDR applicants must notify SSMLT via email at email@example.com and indicate that they are ready to proceed with application for licensure.

-Typically this would be following their arrival to Canada.
+Typically applicants would be applying for membership following their arrival to Canada.
 Once SSMLT receives notification that you are ready to proceed with license application, if eligible, you will be provided the SSMLT license application form for completion.
 SSMLT license applicants must complete the online application form, provide all general application documents required and pay the application and license fees.